Diplomatic missions

 Competitive service

-All documents issued to Bulgarian citizens by the competent authorities of Côte d’Ivoire must bear a seal placed by the Ministry of Foreign Affairs of Côte d’Ivoire in order to hold validity in Bulgaria and be recognized by the Bulgarian authorities.
-Such documents are certified by Côte d’Ivoire Embassy in Rome and then by the Consular office of the Bulgarian Embassy in the Italian capital.
+In order to be valid in Bulgaria and to serve before the Bulgarian institutions, all documents issued by the competent authorities of Côte d’Ivoire to Bulgarian citizens must bear the stamp of the Ministry of Foreign Affairs of Côte d’Ivoire.
+They are certified at the Embassy of Côte d’Ivoire in Rome and then by the Consular Office of the Bulgarian Embassy in the Italian capital.

-Such documents need to be translated into Bulgarian by an authorized translation agency in Bulgaria and certified by the Certifications and Legalizations Departament of the Ministry of Foreign Affairs of the Republic of Bulgaria.
+Once the documents have been so prepared, they must be translated into Bulgarian by an authorized company in Bulgaria and certified by the Department of Legalizations and Certifications with the Ministry of Foreign Affairs of the Republic of Bulgaria.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.